cheminfo/eln-docs/docs/30_spectra/10_organic_chemistry/nmr/search/README.md

 ## Quick search

 You may enter complex query in order to search for reference products.
-This includes research on molecular formula, chemical shift and reference.
+This includes research on molecular formula, chemical SHIFT ⇧ and reference.

-You may for example search for products that have a chemical shift between 10 and 11:
+You may for example search for products that have a chemical SHIFT ⇧ between 10 and 11:

 delta:10..11